nickson-jose/openlane_build_script/README.md

 # STEPS TO RUN OPENLANE

 1. Go to /path/to/openlane (i.e., ~/work/tools/openlane_working_dir/openlane)

 2. `export PDK_ROOT=<absolute path to where skywater-pdk and open_pdks reside>`

    - For eg.: `export PDK_ROOT=/home/<username>/Desktop/work/tools/openlane_working_dir/pdks/`
-   - To permanently set the variable, add a line to '/etc/environment' setting the PDK_ROOT.
-For example:`PDK_ROOT="~/Desktop/openlane_build_script/work/tools/openlane_working_dir/pdks/"`
+   - To permanently set the variable, add a line to '/etc/environment' setting the PDK_ROOT as the absolute path to the pdks directory.For example:`PDK_ROOT="/home/<username>/Desktop/openlane_build_script/work/tools/openlane_working_dir/pdks/"`

 3. `docker run -it -v $(pwd):/openLANE_flow -v $PDK_ROOT:$PDK_ROOT -e PDK_ROOT=$PDK_ROOT -u $(id -u $USER):$(id -g $USER) openlane:rc3`
    - **Note:** If you face "permission denied" after executing the above command, just restart the machine once.
 Else logout/login of the user to see the changes reflect immediately.

 4. `./flow.tcl -design spm`
 (the above flow.tcl command will run RTL2GDS flow for design named "spm".
 Same can be done for other designs which are present in ~/work/tools/openlane_working_dir/openlane/designs)

 5. Refer to: https://github.com/efabless/openlane for detailed instructions.

 # ACKNOWLEDGMENTS